 Communication between home and school is essential.
 We ask parents to keep us fully informed about any concerns they may have, and about any issues which may affect their sons’ performance.
 We encourage the use of email to keep us informed.

 The school is committed to giving parents ready access to those who work with their sons.
 Parents should first contact us by telephone and ask to speak with the relevant Form Tutor or teacher.
-If not available at the time, s/he may be teaching a class; s/he will return the call.
+If not available at the time, they may be teaching a class and will return the call.
 It is not usually possible to meet parents who come to school without an appointment as the teacher they wish to see is likely to be teaching, in a meeting, or seeing someone who has an appointment.

 We ask parents to keep us informed of any changes to their email address as we use this to relay general information.
 We rarely send students home with a letter and are committed to using electronic communication.

 Form Tutor should normally be your first point of contact for:

 - progress or discipline

 They will be the teacher who knows the student best and will be best placed to help in a wide range of areas of concern.
 We hope that all parents will quickly get to know their child’s Tutor.
 Routine letters such as absence notes, general information, requests for information etc. can be addressed to the Form Tutor.

 Tutors are monitored and supported by Heads of Year.
 A student's Head of Year will automatically become involved by the Form Tutor in any matters that are not routine.
 If we have serious concerns about a student then it is likely to be his Head of Year who contacts parents.
 Parents should contact the Head of Year if they have already raised a matter of concern with the Form Tutor but are unhappy with the outcome.